-The aim of the MAMS Octopus design should still mean that answers will come more quickly than in traditional trials, since we won't need to set up new, separate trials every time we want to test a different drug.
+The aim of the MAMS trial design should still mean that answers will come more quickly than in traditional trials, since we won't need to set up new, separate trials every time we want to test a different drug.

-What treatments will be tested in Octopus?
+7. What treatments will be tested in the trial?

-In Octopus, at the moment, there are 3 arms being tested This means that to be begin with there is a 2 in 3 (67%) chance of being on an active treatment arm and a 1 in 3 (33%) chance of being on the control arm, which is called placebo.
+At the moment, there are 3 arms being tested This means that to be begin with there is a 2 in 3 (67%) chance of being on an active treatment arm and a 1 in 3 (33%) chance of being on the control arm, which is called placebo.